Fivell/policies/src/pages/policies/roles_policy.md

    documents the training provided.
 2. Assists in the administration and oversight of business associate agreements.
-3. Manage relationships with customers and partners as those relationships affect security and compliance of ePHI.
+3. Manage relationships with customers and partners as those relationships affect security and compliance of PHI or PII.
 4. Assist Security Officer as needed.

 The current Versionista Privacy Officer is Peter Bray